 We do, however, have nothing to hide and will always be happy to publish our full examination results on this website once all remarks and outcomes have been finalised.
 Please explore the links below to read about our results in depth.
 We are incredibly proud of our academic record and will always celebrate the success of our departing students, just not in league tables!

-The average outcome for our A Level pupils since 2013 has been AAA and over 70% of grades in 2016 were A* or A, despite the national dip in top grades around the country resulting from the move back to linear A Levels.
-To read more about our 2016 A-Level results.
-The 2017 results will be published when all re-marks have been received.
+The average outcome for our A Level pupils since 2013 has been AAA and almost two-thirds of grades in 2017 were A* or A, despite the national dip in top grades around the country resulting from the move back to linear A Levels.
+To read more about our 2017 A Level results please click here.